rfo909/CFT/README.md

 A number of global functions are defined, which return various data, such as a Dir object for the current directory, or for creating lists or dictionaries.

-Data returned from these functions are objects, which in turn contain member functions, like .split() of String objects, or .bin() of int objects.
+All values in CFT are objects, which in turn contain member functions, like .split() of String objects, or .bin() of int objects.

 For Dir objects, there are functions that return files in that directory and so on.

 Below we see some examples of global functions.